Yoga And Meditation For Creativity—Unleash Your Inner Artist [TUTORIAL]

 The trick is to see the world with open eyes and an open mind.
 And this is where you can use meditation for creativity.

-Scientists researched the effect that meditation has on creativity back in 2012.
+In 2012 Scientists researched the effect of meditation on creativity.

 Cognitive psychologist Loenza Colzato studied the link between different meditation techniques and creativity.
 Specifically, he looked at how meditating effects divergent and convergent thinking.